 After children and teens are comfortable talking to others, the next stage is improving their confidence and communication skills when they talk in groups, public speaking, increasing content and quality of written school assignments, communicating at longer lengths, reducing the fear of being judged, dealing with feelings, and reducing perfectionism.

 Children with selective mutism are often well behaved in public and some of them have control and behavior issues with parents which range from mild to significantly high.
-We work on reducing the control and behavior issues and offer parents specific parenting strategies to use with their children.
+I work on reducing the control and behavior issues and offer parents specific parenting strategies to use with their children.